alaTest Sites

 viewfinder, battery, connectivity

 alaTest has collected and analyzed 26 user reviews of Panasonic Lumix DMC-GM1 from Amazon.co.uk.
 The average user rating for this product is 4.9/5, compared to an average user rating of 4.3/5 for other Digital Compact Cameras on Amazon.co.uk.
-Reviewers are impressed by the performance and usability.
-The size and image quality are also mentioned favorably.
-There are some negative opinions about the durability and exposure, and there are mixed reviews on the color and price.
+Reviews about the performance and usability are on the whole positive.
+The size and image quality are also mentioned favorably, but many are critical about the durability and exposure.
+There are mixed comments on the color and price.

 portability, image quality, size, usability, performance